normai/purpleterms/docs/notes.md

       right off, since in I will like to flag output symmetrically to input.
  - Note : While investigating the other forks, I noticed the prompt being a recurring theme.
 About 5 forks have written prompts, including myself.
- - Note : I remember my own solution not touching Terminal.js, but operating purely on user code side.
+ - Note : I remember my own solution not touching Termjnal, but operating purely on user code side.
 I should review (haven't done yet).
  - Resume : The solution with function 20210504°1011 setInputPrompt was quickly done without really analysing the complexity of the involved sequences.